UniverseDevel/D2R-Clone-Helper/README.md

 # D2R-Clone-Helper

 Detect connections with remote addresses opened by D2R process.
+Win10+ only.

 Features: